TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/unicode.rst

 .. c:function:: Py_UCS4 PyUnicode_ReadChar(PyObject *unicode, Py_ssize_t index)

-   Read a character from a string.
+   Read a character kutoka a string.
 This function checks that *unicode* is a Unicode object and the index is not out of bounds, in contrast to the macro version :c:func:`PyUnicode_READ_CHAR`.